Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: CONCLUSION

 \section{CONCLUSION}

 We have carried out a comprehensive study of the mass spectra of singly charmed mesons ($D$ and $D_s$) and doubly charmed baryons ($\Xi_{cc}$ and $\Omega_{cc}$) within the relativistic flux-tube model framework.
 In this model, a charm quark and a light antiquark (for $D$ and $D_s$ mesons) or a tightly bound $\{cc\}$ diquark and a light quark (for $\Xi_{cc}$ and $\Omega_{cc}$ baryons) are connected by a rotating color flux tube that encapsulates the QCD string tension.
 We incorporate spin-dependent interactions in the $j–j$ coupling scheme to account for hyperfine-structure splitting in the spectra.
-This approach successfully reproduces the mass of the known $D$ and $D_s$ meson states, and it predicts a rich spectrum of excited states.
+This approach successfully reproduces the mass of the known $D$ and $D_s$ meson states, and it predicts a rich spectrum of excited states. {To complement the spectroscopy, we also study strong decays of the $D$ and $D_s$ mesons within the heavy quark effective theory (HQET) framework.
+Using the measured total widths of well-established resonances, we extract the relevant strong couplings, and we find that the resulting couplings provide a consistent description of the decay widths of other experimentally observed charmed-meson states.}